Original story on tv-bee, re-posted Lily Tredwell, July 2021

 30. Public Transportation

 “On that same business trip, it baffled me how easy it was getting around Central London.
 All you have to do is just take one glance at the well-designed, easy-to-use map of the subway, they call it Tube.”
 “Everything was just organized and clean.
 Coming from New York and using the subway all my life this seemed like an upgrade.
-Prior to this, I thought that public transport can’t really be any better or more organized.”
+Prior to this, I thought that public transport couldn’t really be any better or more organized.”

-In Switzerland, there is 29,000 km of train, bus, and boat lines, plus 90 urban-area systems that incorporate trams, trolleybusses, cable cars, and ferries, and they are punctual to the minute! unless there is an avalanche or flooding blocking a line!
+In Switzerland, there are 29,000 km of train, bus, and boat lines, plus 90 urban-area systems that incorporate trams, trolleybusses, cable cars, and ferries, and they are punctual to the minute! unless there is an avalanche or flooding blocking a line!

 31. “Gold”